legionJP/DBMS_MYSQL/MySQL_Guide/Intro_to_SQL/Tables_DataTypes_Keys.md

  Indexes a field providing faster retrieval of records.
  They improve the performance of data retrieval queries at the cost of additional storage and maintenance.
 Indexes are used to quickly locate data without having to search every row in a database table whenever a database table is accessed.
 Types of Indexes:
-1. Unique Index: Ensures that the index key column does not have duplicate values.
+1.Unique Index: Ensures that the index key column does not have duplicate values.
-2. Clustered Index: Alters the physical order of the table and search keys to match the index, making retrieval of data more efficient.
+2.Clustered Index: Alters the physical order of the table and search keys to match the index, making retrieval of data more efficient.
-3. Non-Clustered Index: Does not alter the physical order of the table and maintains a logical order of the index.
+3.Non-Clustered Index: Does not alter the physical order of the table and maintains a logical order of the index.
 How Indexes Work:
 •	When an index is created on a column, the database stores a sorted copy of the indexed columns and pointers to the rows of the actual table.
 •	The index allows the database to find data much faster compared to scanning the entire table.
-Creating an Index:
++ Creating an Index:
-sql
+-sql
 CREATE INDEX idx_customer_name ON customers (customer_name);
-Dropping an Index:
++ Dropping an Index:
-sql
+- sql
 DROP INDEX idx_customer_name ON customers;

 ```